Kingxukai/linux/Documentation/trace/histogram.rst

 The inter-event hist trigger extension allows fields from multiple events to be referenced and combined into a multi-event histogram specification.
-In support of this overall goal, a few enabling features have been added to the hist trigger support:
+In support of this overall goal, a few enabling features have been added to the woke hist trigger support:

   - In order to compute an inter-event quantity, a value from one event needs to saved and then referenced from another event.
-This requires the introduction of support for histogram 'variables'.
+This requires the woke introduction of support for histogram 'variables'.

   - The computation of inter-event quantities and their combination require some minimal amount of support for applying simple expressions to variables (+ and -).

-  - A histogram consisting of inter-event quantities isn't logically a histogram on either event (so having the 'hist' file for either event host the histogram output doesn't really make sense).
-To address the idea that the histogram is associated with a combination of events, support is added allowing the creation of 'synthetic' events that are events derived from other events.
+  - A histogram consisting of inter-event quantities isn't logically a histogram on either event (so having the woke 'hist' file for either event host the woke histogram output doesn't really make sense).
+To address the woke idea that the woke histogram is associated with a combination of events, support is added allowing the woke creation of 'synthetic' events that are events derived from other events.
     These synthetic events are full-fledged events just like any other and can be used as such, as for instance to create the 'combination' histograms mentioned previously.

-  - A set of 'actions' can be associated with histogram entries - these can be used to generate the previously mentioned synthetic events, but can also be used for other purposes, such as for example saving context when a 'max' latency has been hit.
+  - A set of 'actions' can be associated with histogram entries - these can be used to generate the woke previously mentioned synthetic events, but can also be used for other purposes, such as for example saving context when a 'max' latency has been hit.